ShimizuAise/VT_Spectralizer/README.md

 1. You will need to connect VT_Spectralizer to VTubeStudio at least once before the parameters will show up during model setup.

-2. The Recommended order for setup is: Export model with the params you want to use.
+2. If you want to use Live2D's live preview, the Recommended order for setup is: Export model with the params you want to use.
 Set up the model's params in VTubeStudio, then continue rigging.

 # Shilling